Comfy-Org/cookiecutter-comfy-extension/README.md

 # cookiecutter-comfy-extension

-## A cookiecutter template for writing a ComfyUI custom node extension
+## Get started writing custom nodes in one step without setting up a ton of Python project config.

+An opinionated way to develop ComfyUI custom nodes.
+Uses cookiecutter to scaffold a python project.

+This template helps you

 ## Usage